xNeoCortex/swe-flask/docs/config.rst

 .. py:data:: SESSION_REFRESH_EACH_REQUEST

-    Control whether the cookie is sent with every response when ``session.permanent`` is true.
+    Control whether the cookie is sent with every response when
+.. data:: EXPLAIN_TEMPLATE_LOADING

+    If this is enabled then every attempt to load a template will write an info message with the resulting path or error reason.
+This can help track down missing files or incorrect paths.

+    ``session.permanent`` is true.
 Sending the cookie every time (the default) can more reliably keep the session from expiring, but uses more bandwidth.
     Non-permanent sessions are not affected.